Integrality and Gauge Dependence of Hennings TQFTs: The Hennings TQFT for the quantum double of

 \section{The Hennings TQFT for the quantum double of $\Bz$}

+In this section we illustrate the previously developed techniques, as summarized in Theorem~\ref{thm1} and Theorem~\ref{thm-GTtqft}, with explicit computations of all details in the case of the (na\"ively) truncated quantum Borel algebra $H=\Bz$ at an $\ell$-th root of unity $\zeta$.
+This also provides a warm-up for Section~\ref{s9} where we verify the basic properties for doubles of Borel algebra of Lusztig's small quantum groups for general Lie types under slightly different conventions, but omit the discussion of factorizations up to gauge twists given in this section.

-The previously developed techniques and results, summarized in Theorem~\ref{thm1} and Theorem~\ref{thm-GTtqft}, are applied in this section to the study of example $H=\Bz$, the quantum Borel algebra at an $\ell$-th root of unity $\zeta$ in explicit detail.
-The main results are Theorem~\ref{thm-TQFT-DB=UA} below and the proof of Theorem~\ref{thm2}.
-In Section~\ref{s9} below we will also treat the case of general Lie types in a more abstract fashion and using Lusztig's divided power generators for the positive Borel algebra.
+The main results of this section include Theorem~\ref{thm-TQFT-DB=UA} below on the factorization of the associated TQFT and the proof of Theorem~\ref{thm2}.
+In Section~\ref{s9} below we will also treat the case of general Lie types in a more abstract fashion and using Lusztig's divided power generators for the positive Borel algebra instead of the truncated algebra.

 The ground ring for the examples in this section as well as in Section~\ref{s9} is the domain of cyclotomic integers $\bbd=\mathbb Z[\zeta]$, which may be considered either as subring of $\mathbb C$ or as the polynomial ring $\mathbb Z[x]$ modulo the respective cyclotomic polynomial.
-It is well known that $\mathbb Z[\zeta]$ is a Dedekind domain since it is the ring of integers of the cyclotomic field $\mathbb Q(\zeta)$ for any integer $\ell>1$, see for example Theorem~2.6 in \cite{wa97}.

 The first example given by Drinfeld in \cite{dr87} for his quantum double construction is that for the quantum universal enveloping algebra $U_{\hbar}\mathfrak b$ where $\mathfrak b$ is the Borel algebra associated to a simple Lie algebra $\mathfrak g$.
 He shows in Section~13 that $\mathcal D(U_{\hbar}\mathfrak b)=U_{\hbar}\mathfrak g \otimes U\mathfrak h$, where $\mathfrak h$ is a second copy of the Cartan algebra of $\mathfrak g$.